Les Indiens Algonquins (French version)

 What language do the Algonquin people speak?

-What was Algonquin culture like in the past?
+What was Algonquin culture like in ancient times?
 What is it like now?

 What were Algonquin men and women's roles?